-In order to better inform SSA students about potential career paths, the Office of Career Services sponsors an Employer Information Session series throughout the academic year.
+In order to better inform SSA students about potential career paths, the Office of Career Services sponsors employer presentations throughout the academic year.
 Employers representing the broad spectrum of post-graduate opportunities will join students at SSA for informal information sessions detailing the nature of the work performed by their organizations, how they may best fit SSA graduates, what the organizations are seeking in successful candidate applications, as well as application information and contacts.
-Some of these employers will also conduct on site interviews at SSA and subsequently hire graduating students.
+Some of these employers will also conduct on-site interviews at SSA and subsequently hire graduating students.

-Throughout the academic year, Career Services will also alert students to several summer, year-long, and post-Master’s internship and fellowship opportunities.
-In addition, we will host several information sessions with representatives of these organizations along with SSA alumni who have been past recipients of these internships and fellowships.
+Throughout the academic year, Career Services alerts students to summer, year-long, and post-master’s internship and fellowship opportunities.
+We also host information sessions with representatives of these organizations along with SSA alumni who have been past recipients of these internships and fellowships.

 Your career planning should begin the day you’re admitted to SSA.
 We have our own Office of Career Services—separate from that of the University of Chicago—that offers personalized student resources, training workshops and networking events like Washington Week.
 One of our most popular resources is the alumni contact database containing more that 1,000 recent SSA graduates available for informational interviews.
 You should make an appointment with the Career Office soon after starting your program to begin the process of career planning.

 An SSA degree—and an SSA student—is truly exceptional.
-Learn more about the AM degree—and how it's both equivalent and different from the MSW—and why SSA grads succeed in a wide variety of social work roles.
+Learn more about the AM degree—and how it's both equivalent and different from the MSW—and why SSA grads succeed in a wide variety of roles in social work and social welfare administration and policy.
 We invite you and your organization to partner with us as a field education site or post a job for the SSA community.
-SSA is currently ranked among the top three graduate schools of social work in the United States.
+SSA is currently ranked third among the graduate schools of social work in the United States.